Why many women cannot make enough breast milk

 Another prime suspect seems to be inflammation.
 In 2022 Dr Walker and her colleagues published research showing that chronic inflammation (the type common in obesity and auto-immune disorders like diabetes) prevents fatty acids in the blood from entering the mammary glands and enriching the breast milk.
 Specific inflammatory molecules can also disrupt the synthesis of carbohydrates, another important component of breast milk.

 This growing body of research highlights a number of factors that may increase a woman’s risk of having low supply.
 Obesity, diabetes and autoimmune disorders, for example, lead to chronic inflammation which can disturb the functioning of many organs in the body.
-Pre-eclampsia, a disease of the placenta that affects roughly 4% of women, can also cause multiple organ damage.
+Pre-eclampsia, a disease of the placenta that affects roughly 4% of women, can also damage many organs.
 For women with some of these conditions, studies show that up to half may end up with low milk supply.

 Untangling the biology of lactation could have dramatic benefits for new mothers.
 Most straightforwardly, tests to diagnose low milk production would open the door to more tailored advice as well as potential treatments.

 Some such tests are already being developed.
-In a paper from 2025 a team of Australian researchers showed that hand-held probes can accurately gauge sodium levels in breast milk, a useful indicator of malfunctioning lactocytes.
+In a paper from 2025 a team of Australian researchers showed that hand-held probes can accurately gauge sodium levels in breast milk, a useful indicator of malfunctioning lactocytes (as well as other conditions such as mastitis).
 When milk secretion begins, the spaces between the cells lining the mammary gland normally close up, preventing sodium from leaking into breast milk.
 Abnormally high sodium levels in a mother with suspected low milk supply would suggest some underlying biological issue.

 More such innovations will hopefully hit the market soon.
-If lactation science continues in this way, millions of women who suspect they are not making enough milk could get timely and definitive answers on whether that is, indeed, the case.
+If lactation science continues in this way, millions of women who suspect they are making too little milk could get timely and definitive answers on whether that is, indeed, the case.

 Curious about the world?
 To enjoy our mind-expanding science coverage, sign up to Simply Science, our weekly subscriber-only newsletter.